 Existing examiners who wish to extend the welding disciplines they examine (for example to cover MIG and TIG) will need to apply to SummitSkills using the Additional Disciplines Application Form.

 The external moderation process has significantly increased the engagement with centres and individual examiners and has provided an excellent service of information, advice and guidance that has been missing in the past.
 The rigour of this new quality assurance process has also contributed to the raising of standards and a consistent approach to administering the pipe welding test throughout the UK.

-A report has been compiled by the SummitSkills welding moderator, which highlights the main strengths, areas for improvement and issues observed during visits to the majority of approved welding test centres throughout 2008.
+An annual report has been compiled by the SummitSkills welding moderator, which highlights the main strengths, areas for improvement and issues observed during visits to the approved welding test centres.

 For further information contact Neil Collishaw